What do we offer?

 Each week brings fun and there is never a dull moment.
 It is a privilege to be involved in such a great project and we are always looking for volunteers to support them.

-13-24 year old young people with a disability or disabilities.
+13-24 year old young people with additional needs.

-Every Tuesday evening, 6pm-8.30pm term time only.
-Various disability group specific activities during school holidays – advertised separately.
+Various disability group specific activities during school holidays – advertised separately

 Currently funded from TOKKO central funds.